Fasz-kivan/IsShopping/README.md

 IsShopping by faszkivan, a lightweight shopping list with a touch of flavor via emoji 🍕😊

-## Currently under development in spare time so progress is slow
+Currently under development in our spare time for fun, so progress may be slow and updates intermittent.

 ## Screenshot of the app's current state